PerfectlySoft/PerfectDocs/guide/file.md

 The OpenMode of a file is defined as an enum:

-* .read: Opens the file for read-only access.
+* .read: Opens the file for read-only access
-* .write: Opens the file for write-only access, creating the file if it did not exist.
+* .write: Opens the file for write-only access, creating the file if it did not exist
-* .readWrite: Opens the file for read-write access, creating the file if it did not exist.
+* .readWrite: Opens the file for read-write access, creating the file if it did not exist
-* .append: Opens the file for read-write access, creating the file if it did not exist and moving the file marker to the end.
+* .append: Opens the file for read-write access, creating the file if it did not exist and moving the file marker to the end
-* .truncate: Opens the file for read-write access, creating the file if it did not exist and setting the file's size to zero.
+* .truncate: Opens the file for read-write access, creating the file if it did not exist and setting the file's size to zero

 For example, to write a file: